tchangkiat/aws-cdk-stacks/README.md

 # AWS CDK Stacks

 This repository contains stacks for various solutions in AWS.
-These stacks are used for Proof-of-Concept and demonstration.
+These stacks are used for Proof-of-Concept (POC) and demonstration.

 > ❗ These stacks are not suitable for production - necessary modifications should be made if you are using it for production.
 E.g. enable encryption, switch from burst to standard EC2 family, increase EBS capacity and EKS nodes, etc.

-> ❗ You need to be aware of the resources created and costs associated with these resources for each stack.
+> ❗ You need to be aware of the resources created for each stack and the costs associated with these resources.

 # Table of Content